-A law case in 1570 involved the town miller.
-A young man named John Yowle was employed by the widow of the mill owner and then, to put the story in the words of his court defence he "took to wife the said Joan" [that is, the widow] "and so became possessed of the mills and, being so possessed, by misfortune and the negligence of his neighbours the said mills were burned and utterly consumed with fire".
+It seems that the fire was caused by one of the mill-owner's neighbours.
+A law case in 1570 involved the town miller, a young man named John Yowle.
+John was initially employed by the widow of the mill owner and then, to put the story in the words of his court defence he "took to wife the said Joan" [that is, the widow] "and so became possessed of the mills and, being so possessed, by misfortune and the negligence of his neighbours the said mills were burned and utterly consumed with fire".

 What was the extent of the fire?

-By 1574 a survey listed six properties belonging to the Chantry of the Blessed Virgin Mary destroyed by fire, and the mill "which is now in good reparation".
-The rebuilding had cost John Yowle £100 "or very near thereabout". £100 was a vast sum of money in those days; his annual rent was £9 6s 8d and he had a legally guaranteed monopoly to grind corn in the entire manor of Hungerford.
-Also the mills were in the ownership of the Crown via the Duchy of Lancaster.
-For all these reasons rebuilding would have to be swift.
+Four years after the fire (i.e. in 1574) a survey listed six properties belonging to the Chantry of the Blessed Virgin Mary that had been destroyed by the fire, and the survey mentioned the mill "which is now in good reparation".
+The fairly swift rebuilding had cost John Yowle £100 "or very near thereabout". £100 was a vast sum of money in those days; his annual rent was £9 6s 8d and he had a legally guaranteed monopoly (and responsibility) to grind corn in the entire manor of Hungerford.
+The mill was in the ownership of the Crown via the Duchy of Lancaster.

 - Queen's Mill (and some adjacent properties)

-- 7 & 8 High Street (now south end of Martin the Newsagent, and Kitchenmonger)
+- 7 & 8 High Street (now south end of W H Smith, and I.T.
+Repair Gurus)